orbisgis/geoclimate/docs/BUILDING_INDICATORS.md

 ### `MINIMUM_BUILDING_SPACING`

-**Definition**: Building closest distance to an other building.
+**Definition**: Building closest distance to other buildings.
 A buffer of defined size (`bufferDist` argument, default 100 m) is used to get the buildings within the building of interest and then the minimum distance is calculated.

 **Formula**: `Min(distance(building, other buildings within bufferDist))`